Cochise (song)

-"Cochise" is a song by American rock band Audioslave.
+"Cochise" is a song by American rock supergroup Audioslave.
 It was released as the lead single from their self-titled debut studio album on September 25, 2002, through Epic Records.
 The band produced the song alongside Rick Rubin.
-The song reached number 69 on the Billboard Hot 100 as well as the top ten of both the Mainstream Rock and Alternative Songs charts.
+The song reached number 69 on the Billboard Hot 100 as well as the top ten of both the Mainstream Rock Tracks and Modern Rock Tracks charts.

 Composition and lyrics

 Musically, "Cochise" has been described as hard rock and alternative rock.
 Originally titled "Save Yourself" after a line in the song's chorus, the song is named after Cochise, an Apache Indian chief "who declared war on the Southeast and drove out thousands of settlers".
 Speaking about the eponymous subject, guitarist Tom Morello remarked that "Cochise the Avenger, fearless and resolute, attacked everything in his path with an unbridled fury", adding that the song "kinda sounds like that".
 Despite this, the song's lyrics are generally unrelated to Cochise, and instead feature a number of religious references.